 Which was true – except all were 1980s-era motors, and all were missing parts.
 “It was just junk, really,” Phil says.
 “So I told him I was really looking for older rare motors.
 We were standing in a pole barn, and he pointed up at the rafters, and asked, ‘You mean like that one up there?’
 He had a Gopher motor, made by a University of Minnesota engineering class, in 1929.”

 The owner was unwilling to part with the motor at that time, but two years later Phil got a call.
-“They were moving to Florida, so he said I should come pick up that motor.
+“They were moving to Florida, so he said I should come to pick up that motor.
 He didn’t ask if I wanted it; he just said ‘come and get it.’
 So I did.
 It’s an incredibly rare motor.
 Kind of my oddest one.”

 Phil’s computer search engine is set to find motors all over the U.S. “I once drove to Boston to pick up an Indian motor,” he says.
 “Indian Motorcycle Mfg.
 Co. made outboards for one year, and this guy had it on Craigslist.
 I called him and said I’d be there in two days.
 Last weekend I went to an auction in Baraboo, in southwestern Wisconsin, and got a fairly rare 1916 Twin Inboard Evinrude.”

-Meets create opportunity to share relics
+Meets create opportunities to share relics

 Collectors of outboard motors hold meets on or near the water known as “wet meets.”
 “Dry meets” are held in parking lots.
 “The biggest meet is in Tomahawk, Wisconsin, on the Tomahawk River, at the end of July each year.
 “We spend a week trying out all these antique motors,” Phil says.
 “It’s a very entertaining week for those of us who enjoy these relics.”